 As far as snoopers are concerned, it will seem to them as if the connection is coming from the US, but they won’t be able to see my identity or the data I’m sending.
 The same setup allows me getting around content censorship or geo-restrictions.
 By connecting to remote VPN servers in different countries, I can access any website I want from anywhere in the world.

 But since your connection isn’t direct anymore, it can be slower than without VPN.
 Your distance to the chosen server, the security protocol and the type of encryption used are all contributing factors that might affect your speed.

-But if you’ve noticed slower performance from your VPN than usual, you may be able to fix it.
-Today we’ll look at some proven techniques to help you increase VPN speed in no time.
+If you’ve noticed that your VPN is performing slower than usual, you may be able to fix it.
+Let’s take a look at 8 proven techniques to help you achieve the best VPN speed possible.

 Firewalls and your antivirus software can slow down your VPN velocity because it filters through outgoing data.
-If you temporarily disable these tools, you can see whether they are causing your Virtual Private Network speed issues.
-Note: we do, however, recommend keeping both firewall and antivirus turned on at all times.
+If you temporarily disable these tools, you can see whether they are causing your VPN speed issues.
+However, do it at your own risk.
+I’d rather lose some speed but keep my data secure by leaving VPN, firewall and antivirus turned on at all times.

-Last but not least, your computer or device may just be tired.
-This is another old-fashioned trick, but it could help increase VPN speed and get you back to enjoying your content.
+Last but not least, your computer or smartphone may just be tired.
+Give it a fresh start by turning it off and on.
+This is another old-fashioned trick, but it could help improve VPN speed and get you back to enjoying your content.